jmorgan28/FinalProject-Term2/README.md

 - made menu where you can select to be a player or client<br>
 - if server is picked must pick player amount (not finished no have to hold mouse and then press number for it to work.
 Does not send player count accurately to client)<br>

+Matthew:<br>
+- Set up all of the error handling (tries, catches and the like) to help it not crash when there are concurrency issues

 5/25/16 <br>

 Jackson: <br>
 - made game detect if you collided with the wall. resets position if you did.<br>
+Matthew:<br>
+- did some menu stuff
 5/26/16 <br>

 Jackson: <br>
 - made laser pickup class<br>
 - made ability to shoot laser and laser class pickup<br>
 - made it so when collide with wall can still move (not reset to place) so that you can turn and get away from wall<br>

+5/27/16 <br>
+Matthew:<br>
+- made menu more functional for more players
+- set up a designation system for sending messages

 5/29/16 <br>